tramduong/tramduong.github.io/resume.md

     </span></b><br>
 Regeneron Pharmaceuticals, New York, NY
 </p>
-- The main contributor to the analytics progress of the project, including data cleaning, imputation, machine learning modelling, and visualizations using Python and Tableau.
+- The main coder to the analytics progress of the project, including data cleaning, imputation, machine learning modelling, and visualizations using Python and Tableau.
+- Combined analytical approach and business insights to reduce dimensionality from a complex biopharma dataset.
 - Successfully delivered an unsupervised machine learning model to help the management team allocate resources for their patients.
 - Handled an accurate and successful data management by exploring, studying, and interpreting large and complex datasets.
-- Proficiently introduced innovative methods for approaching the given datasets.
+- Proficiently introduced innovative analytical methods for approaching the given datasets.
 - Utilized different tactical approaches to feature engineering, feature selections, and advanced machine learning models that support the business decision for the management team.
 - Actively collaborate and communicate to the team and the sponsor throughout the entire project.